orx365/rss-arch/README.md

 ## About

 This project automates the *fetching and reformatting of RSS feeds* from select news sources.
 The output bellow are formater **RSS feeds** one can add to a **RSS reader app**.
-The article links go through archive.is, so you can usually read them without a subscription.
-This project also automatically updates the links bellow **on a 2 hour basis so the RSS feeds update to have the latest info**.
+The article links go through archive.is, so you can usually read them without a subscription. **Feeds get automatically updated on a 2 hour basis to feature the latest information.**

 > **Disclaimer** : *Journalism plays a vital role in the healthy functioning of our society.
 This thought came to me during a time when I couldn't afford access to the media I relied on.
 I also have concerns about getting information from social media, since I believe there is a conflict of interest between the social media platform and the information provider.
 Please use this tool responsibly.*